5 Reasons You Might Get Audited This Year, According to Finance Experts

 fizkes / Shutterstock

-Entrepreneurs know that businesses can come in all shapes and sizes.
-This can often warrant bringing in an outside professional to ensure everything is handled correctly before filing for tax purposes.
+Entrepreneurs know that filing taxes for a personal business often requires an outside professional to ensure everything is handled correctly.
 Otherwise, it could wind up becoming grounds for further investigation.

 "If you have a side gig or business, there are a lot of things that could trigger an audit," Farrington warns.
 "For example, excessive deductions or depreciation that don't make sense for your business.
 Or unusual losses that could indicate the business is a hobby and not a business."